rogue707Dev/django-gdaps/README.md

 This installs the plugin as python module into the site-packages and makes it discoverable using setuptools.
 From this moment on it should be already registered and loaded after a Django server restart.
-Of course this also works when plugins are installed standalone, they don't have to be in the `plugins` folder.
-You can conveniently start developing plugins in there, and later upload them as separate plugins to PyPi, making them installable easily.
+Of course this also works when plugins are installed from PyPi, they don't have to be in the project's `plugins` folder.
+You can conveniently start developing plugins in there, and later upload them as separate plugins to PyPi.

 ### Using GDAPS apps

 #### Interfaces

 Plugins can define interfaces, which can then be implemented by other plugins.
-If you create a plugin using `./manage.py startplugin`, it will create a `<app_name>/api/interfaces.py` file automatically.
-You can create interfaces there.
+The `startplugin` command will create a `<app_name>/api/interfaces.py` file automatically:

 ```python
 from gdaps import Interface